Frequently Asked Questions about Permanent Residence for foreign spouses

 - Employment: Work without a work visa or endorsement.

-- EPF: Make voluntary contributions to EPF.
+- EPF: Eligible to make Self-Contribution payments to EPF.

 - Banking: Easier to open an account, and removal of BNM transfer restrictions.